no-context/moo/README.md

 You _might_ be able to go faster still by writing your lexer by hand rather than using RegExps, but that's icky.

-Oh, and it [avoids parsing RegExps by itself](https://hackernoon.com/the-madness-of-parsing-real-world-javascript-regexps-d9ee336df983#.2l8qu3l76).
-Because that would be horrible.
+Oh, and it [avoids parsing RegExps by itself](https://hackernoon.com/the-madness-of-parsing-real-world-javascript-regexps-d9ee336df983#.2l8qu3l76), because that would be horrible.

 Usage